Pixel-based Reconfigurable Beamforming Networks Emulating Physical Movement in FAS: Discussions

 \subsection{Implicit Beamforming Principle in PRA-FAS}

-It should be noted that the PRA-FAS design in \cite{PRA-FAS} implicitly employs beamforming principles, though this remains entirely masked under its complex optimization process and is not explicitly discussed in the original work.
-Using the proposed theory in this work, the PRA-FAS contains several orthogonal radiation components, where identity matrix $\mathbf{K_M}$ arises naturally.
-Optimizing its $N$ reconfigurable pixel connections corresponds to controlling the $N$ proportions of these components, and these correspond to the beamforming currents $\mathbf{B}$ in Fig. \ref{FAS_Architecture}.
+It should be noted that the PRA-FAS design in \cite{PRA-FAS} implicitly employs the beamforming principles mentioned in this work.
+However in \cite{PRA-FAS} it is masked by the intricate optimization process and it has not been explicitly discussed.
+Using the proposed theory from this work, the PRA-FAS operation can be more clearly understood.
+The PRA-FAS contains several orthogonal radiation components and this is where the identity matrix $\mathbf{K_M}$ arises.
+Optimizing the $N$ reconfigurable pixel connections corresponds to controlling the $N$ proportions of these components, and these correspond to the beamforming currents $\mathbf{B}$ in formula (\ref{eqn2-7}).
 Similarly, the settings of these $N$ reconfigurable pixels can be optimized to approximate Bessel function correlation $\mathbf{C}_\text{obj}$.
-However, \cite{PRA-FAS} operates purely through numerical optimization without introducing any explicit beamforming concept.
-In contrast, the method proposed in this paper offers a more intuitive and transparent interpretation of beamforming theory for enabling FAS.
+On the other hand, the PRA-FAS approach \cite{PRA-FAS} utilizes numerical optimization without introducing any explicit beamforming concept.
+In contrast, our proposed method offers a more intuitive and transparent interpretation of beamforming theory for enabling FAS.